Q1. What is "4K"?

 Q2.
 What are your rates?

-How long is a great movie?
-Assuredly here is no simple, single answer.
-Email with as much information about your concept/shoot as possible and I will respond in a timely manner with a customized bid that takes into account the many variables that come into play for any given photo/video shoot.
+Email me with as much information about your concept/shoot as possible and I will respond in a timely manner with a customized bid that takes into account the many variables that come into play for any given photo/video shoot.

 Q3.
 Do you travel?
 If so, what are your fees?

 Yes, I travel quite frequently for shoots.
-I have circumnavigated the entire earth for commissioned work; I am not only willing but well experienced with traveling for work.
-Fees are what you would likely expect: airfare, transportation, accommodations, & food.
+I have circumnavigated the entire earth for commissioned work; I am well experienced with traveling for work.
+Fees are the industry standard fees: airfare, car rental, accommodations, & food.

 Q4.
 Do you have insurance?